dart-archive/intl/README.md

               "the user presses a key");
       print(continueMessage());

 This provides, in addition to the basic message string, a name, a description for translators, the arguments used in the message, and examples.
-The `name` and `args` parameters are required, and must match the name (or ClassName_methodName) and arguments list of the function respectively.
-However, there is a transformer provided that will automatically insert those parameters for you.
-This transformer is in the [Intl_translation][Intl_translation] package.
+The `name` and `args` parameters must match the name (or ClassName_methodName) and arguments list of the function respectively.
+For messages without parameters, both of these can be omitted.
-In pubspec.yaml, add a section like

-      dev_dependencies:
-        intl_translation: ^0.15.0
-      transformers:
-      - intl_translation:
-      $include: some_file.dart

-and then you can omit the name and args.

 A function with an Intl.message call can be run in the program before any translation has been done, and will just return the message string.
 It can also